 If you would like to see what products I’m using and purchase you can see my recommended products here – “Recommended Products“

-Lastly I want to mention, if you choose an Oil based paint ensure you look at the implications of Volatile Organic Compounds (VOC’s) and effect of polluted air, inhalation and poisoning.
+Lastly, I want to mention, if you choose an Oil-based paint ensure you look at the implications of Volatile Organic Compounds (VOCs) and effects of polluted air, inhalation, and poisoning.
 If you would like more information on this subject you can go to this reference.
 “The Health Effects of Oil Based Paint” on the Livestrong website.

 How Do I Paint Wood Signs?

 Painting your wood sign is quite a big subject so I decided to narrow it down to the basics.
 What are the basic steps I need to know?
 The list below considers the fact that you have already chosen your wood.
 For this list, I used common pine 12×12.

 - Sand your wood sign with a sanding block(s) – preferably a medium grit to start.
 Then go to a fine grit sanding in the direction of the grain.
 If you have a sander that would be preferred.
 Use an 120 grit to start with and then use a 240 grit sandpaper on your sander to finish.

 - Do you want a Rustic Wood Sign look – If you are going for the Rustic look the start with the Medium sanding block or 80 Grit Sand paper.
 Sand a little but not enough to make the surface completely smooth.

 - Wipe your board with a clean cloth or microfiber towel.
 This ensures the board is clean with no dust to clump up in the paint.

 - Paint a primer paint – It’s always a good idea to paint a primer on a plain wood sign prior to the final cover.
 Please consider this step even though the final color choice you have states the paint includes primer.